andrrizzi/solvation-tfep/README.md

 Experiments with targeted estimation of solvation free energies.

 ## Dataset evaluation
-Molecules were sampled from the FreeSolve dataset and binned by flexibility.
+Molecules were sampled from the FreeSolv dataset and binned by flexibility.
 The CalcNumRotatableBonds function of the RDKit package in the rdMolDescriptors module was employed in strict mode to count all rotatable bonds in the molecules.